Child and Family Specialist

 - Meet with classroom team and child’s family to review observations, develop and implement the ICP.

 - In partnership with the child’s multi-disciplinary team: create and carry out an ICP.

-- Provide reflective practice and therapeutic services both in classroom during home visits.
+- Provide reflective practice and therapeutic services both in classroom and during home visits.